Casals Festival: Arrival of Casals to Puerto Rico

 In 1956, Casals moved permanently to the island.
 He was scheduled to inaugurate the festival which bears his name.
 The inauguration of the festival was held in the University of Puerto Rico Theater.
 Casals, who was supposed to perform Suite Number 3 in C major, for solo cello by Johann Sebastian Bach, fell ill and suffered a heart attack during the rehearsals.
 Even though Casals was hospitalized, the event went on as scheduled with the performance of pianist Rudolf Serkin.

-When the festival first started, the majority of the musicians contracted by the festival orchestra for the event came from the United States.
-Some of the exceptions to this practice were Jesús María Sanromá, Henry Hutchinson Sr., Fernando Valenti and Narciso Figueroa and his brothers.
-By 1970, the majority of the members of the festival's orchestra were Puerto Ricans.